LifeStance Health Group (LFST)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-In Q3, LifeStance Health Group reported EPS of $0, up from negative $0.02 in the same quarter last year.
+In Q4, LifeStance Health Group reported EPS of $0.03, up from negative $0.02 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street is optimistic.
-Analysts forecast LifeStance Health Group’s full-year EPS of negative $0.03 will flip to positive $0.02.
+Over the next 12 months, Wall Street expects LifeStance Health Group’s full-year EPS of $0.02 to grow 108%.

 9. Cash Is King